 Valentine’s Day is a good day to ponder the mystery of love.
-According to Lao Tsu (Laozi) from Tao Te Ching (Dao De Jing ) Chapter 1, “The Tao that can be told is not the eternal Tao.
-The name that can be named is not the eternal name.”
+According to the Chinese philosopher Lao Tsu from Tao Te Ching (Dao De Jing ) Chapter 1, “The Tao (the Source) that can be told is not the eternal Tao."
 For me, this is the case with love.
+Love is mysterious and cannot easily be told or understood.

 1 Comment